hftbattle/documentation/en/interface/analysis/viewer.md

   Moment you want to explore in the appropriate format
 - Information

-  Description of transactions occured at the moment you have chosen
+  Description of transactions occurred at the moment you have chosen
 - Settings

   * Load seconds